StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 ## Column Length

 Column length refers to the number of characters in a single line of code.
-Limiting the column length significantly improves the readability of your code.
+Limiting the column length in Bash scripts is crucial for maintaining readability, consistency, and ease of maintenance across different environments and tools.

 /// admonition | General Guidelines
     type: info